Chewing gum: Stomach

 Chewing gum is used as a novel approach for the treatment of gastroesophageal reflux disease (GERD).
 One hypothesis is that chewing gum stimulates the production of more bicarbonate-containing saliva and increases the rate of swallowing.
 After the saliva is swallowed, it neutralizes acid in the esophagus.
 In effect, chewing gum exaggerates one of the normal processes that neutralize acid in the esophagus.
 However, chewing gum is sometimes considered to contribute to the development of stomach ulcers.
 It stimulates the stomach to secrete acid and the pancreas to produce digestive enzymes that aren't required.
 In some cases, when consuming large quantities of gum containing sorbitol, gas and/or diarrhea may occur.

+Microplastics

+Chewing gum releases microplastics and nanoplastics into saliva as it's being chewed, and these particles enter the body when that saliva is swallowed.
+Multiple potential heath risks have been identified from ingestion of microplastics, but the full effects on human health are still under investigation.

 Controversies

 Classification as food

 Controversy arises as to health concerns surrounding the questionable classification of gum as food, particularly in regard to some alternative uses for gum base ingredients.
 According to the U.S. Food and Drug Administration (FDA), chewing gum is considered a food, as the term "food" means "a raw, cooked, or processed edible substance, ice, beverage, or ingredient used or intended for use or for sale in whole or in part for human consumption, or chewing gum".
 Chewing gum is defined as a food of minimal nutritional value.
 However, many of the ingredients in gum base have uses in inedible products, which raises concern in some consumers.
 Polyethylene, one of the most popular components of gum base, belongs to a common group of plastics and is used in products from plastic bags to hula hoops.
 Polyvinyl acetate is a sticky polymer found in white glue.
 Butyl rubber is typically used in caulking and the lining of car tires, in addition to its role in gum base.
 Paraffin wax is a byproduct of refined petroleum.